 LED Description Power LED Solid green.
 The router is powered on.
 Blinking green.
 The router is booting or shutting down.
 Solid amber.
 The router did not boot successfully.
 Blinking amber.
 A firmware update is in progress.
 Off.
 Power is not supplied to the router.
 WAN LED Solid green.
 The router established an Internet connection but is not processing Internet traffic.
 Blinking green.
 The router established an Internet connection and is transmitting or receiving packets.
 Solid amber.
 The router attempted but failed to establish an Internet connection.
 Blinking amber.
 The router is in the process of establishing an Internet connection.
 Off.
 No cable is not connected to the Internet port or the cable is not connected to an Internet modem.
 Cloud Connection LED Solid blue.
 The router is connected to the cloud server and is set up to be managed by NETGEAR Insight.
 Off.
 The router is not connected to the cloud server or is set up to be managed by the local browser UI.
-VPN LED Solid green .
-The router established a VPN connection.
-Off .
-The router did not establish a VPN connection.
-LAN LEDs Link, speed, and activity for Ethernet ports 1 to 4 Solid green.
+VPN LED Currently not in use LAN LEDs Link, speed, and activity for Ethernet ports 1 to 4 Solid green.
 A valid 1 Gbps link is established.
 Blinking green.
 The port is transmitting or receiving packets at 1 Gbps.
 Solid amber.
 A valid 10 Mbps or 100 Mbps link is established.
 Blinking amber.
 The port is transmitting or receiving packets at 10 Mbps or 100 Mbps.
 Off.
 No link is established.
-Rightmost LED For future use.
+Rightmost LED Currently not in use